-- 1.1 Scottish Ministers are required under the Local Government Pension Scheme Regulations to issue actuarial guidance on the calculation of the pension debit applicable to a member's pension following divorce proceedings. - 1.2 The purpose of this note is to provide Scottish Ministers with factors to be used to calculate the pension debit applicable following the implementation of a Pension Sharing Order and accompanying guidance to demonstrate how these factors should be applied. - 1.3 This guidance should only be used when the Transfer day is before 1 April 2015.
-Where the Transfer day is on or after 1 April 2015, the guidance note Local Government Pension Scheme (Scotland) Application of a pension debit for divorced members: Transfer date from 1 April 2015 should be applied. - 1.4 The remainder of this introduction contains: - details of the implementation and future review of this guidance - the relevant legislative references, and - statements about third party reliance and liability - 1.5 In the remainder of this note: - The second section provides background information - The third section describes the calculation of the pension debit - The fourth section provides some worked examples - Appendix A sets out the principal assumptions underlying the factors contained in this guidance note. - Appendix B contains the table of factors for the reduction in pension debits where the member subsequently retires early in ill-health - Appendix C contains the table of factors for the reduction in pension debits where the member subsequently retires early in normal health - Appendix D sets out some important limitations.
+- 1.1 The Secretary of State for Housing, Communities and Local Government is required under the Local Government Pension Scheme Regulations to issue actuarial guidance on the calculation of the pension debit applicable to a member's pension following divorce proceedings. - 1.2 The purpose of this note is to provide the Secretary of State with factors to be used to calculate the pension debit applicable following the implementation of a Pension Sharing Order and accompanying guidance to demonstrate how these factors should be applied. - 1.3 This guidance should only be used when the Transfer day is before 1 April 2014.
+Where the Transfer day is on or after 1 April 2014, the guidance note 'The Local Government Pension Scheme (England and Wales): Application of a pension debit for divorced members: Transfer date from 1 April 2014' should be applied. - 1.4 The remainder of this introduction contains: - details of the implementation and future review of this guidance - the relevant legislative references, and - statements about third party reliance and liability. - 1.5 In the remainder of this note: - The second section provides background information - The third section describes the calculation of the pension debit - The fourth section provides some worked examples - Appendix A sets out the principal assumptions underlying the factors contained in this guidance note - Appendix B contains the table of factors for the reduction in pension debits where the member subsequently retires early in ill-health - Appendix C contains the table of factors for the reduction in pension debits where the member subsequently retires early in normal health - Appendix D sets out some important limitations